-US scientists: Droughts to become more frequent and severe29/08/2017 - by the Climate Centre
+US scientists: Droughts to become more frequent and severe

 A new study using NASA satellite technology that tracks changes in landscapes over time finds ecosystems took progressively longer to recover from droughts in the 20th century – suggesting they will now become more frequent and severe as global temperatures climb.

 A study published in the 10 August issue of Nature journal finds that “incomplete drought recovery may become the new normal in some areas, possibly leading to tree death and increased emissions of greenhouse gases,” a NASA feature story says.

 They used observations from the ‘Moderate Resolution Imaging Spectroradiometer’ on NASA’s Terra satellite, as well as ground measurements in various regions of the world.

 ‘Eyes in space’

 “The researchers found that drought recovery was taking longer in all land areas,” the NASA story says.